PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 07:15:01
+Last updated: 2024-04-07 07:15:35
-Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves
+Random Quote: Weakness is not in us, it is what we have outside. - Professor